Skip to main content

 4. Perform minor and major repairs.

-Whether a vehicle has an electrical malfunction or was damaged in an accident, diesel technicians are responsible for restoring the equipment back to a safe and effective operating condition.
+Whether a vehicle has an electrical malfunction or was damaged in an accident, diesel technicians are responsible for restoring the equipment back to a safe operating condition.

 A diesel technician may perform repairs such as: